mmaulwurff/hellscape-navigator/Readme.md

 ## Thanks

-* all GZDoom developers for GZDoom;
+* all GZDoom developers for GZDoom.
-* Doom community for thousands of maps to play;
+* Doom community for thousands of maps to play.
-* ramon.dexter for testing and feature suggestions;
+* ramon.dexter for testing and feature suggestions.
-* ShockwaveS08 for bug reports and feature suggestions;
+* ShockwaveS08 for bug reports and feature suggestions.
-* Clifford21 for feature suggestions;
+* Clifford21 for feature suggestions.
-* Cyanide for feature suggestions;
+* Cyanide for feature suggestions.
-* Enjay for testing, bug reports, and feature suggestions;
+* Enjay for testing, bug reports, and feature suggestions.
-* mrtaterz for feature suggestions;
+* mrtaterz for feature suggestions.
-* ImJezze for 'Pixel' style for compass and code cleanup.
+* ImJezze for new features (see below) and code cleanup.

 ## Credits

 * Entryway Translocator and Space Tunneling Device graphics: [Freedoom](https://freedoom.github.io/) Copyright © 2001-2017 Contributors to the Freedoom project.
 All rights reserved.
 * "Doom" style for compass grahpics: id Software.
+* ImJezze: 'Pixel' style for compass and wide mode.

 ## Links and Contacts